Brooks Ghost 10 Review

 The Mizuno Wave Rider 20 has a ride quality that runs tangential to the rest of the pack, made unique by the hard plastic ‘Wave’ plate embedded in its midsole.

-And lastly, you have two of the most popular neutral trainers – the cushioned and responsive Pegasus 34 and the snappy Saucony Ride 10.
+Lastly, you have two popular neutral trainers: the cushioned and responsive Pegasus 34 and the snappy Saucony Ride 10.

 Brooks Women's Levitate 2 Lilac/Purple/Navy 8 B US